jonathan-robertson/gmo-farming/README.md

 ### `Researcher` Experience

-This Theme is more focused on player specialization and giving the player a new challenge to overcome.
+This Edition is more focused on player specialization and giving the player a new challenge to overcome.

 - instead of unlocking these new seed recipes by leveling up `Living off the Land`, the player unlock the *opportunity* to learn these new recipes by *researching* them (crafting schematics).
 - such research is time and resource intensive, requiring intentional effort in working towards the player's desired seeds and traits.
 Naturally, this will be a challenge and require a significant amount of farming.
-- primary focus of this Theme is to provide a difficulty barrier to crafting these new seeds.
+- primary focus of this Edition is to provide a difficulty barrier to crafting these new seeds.
 While the recipes to craft the seeds aren't complicated or challenging, researching them is and this requires players to invest the time if they want the benefit from these enhanced crops.
-This Theme is also an effort to prevent the GMO Farming mod from totally throwing the game out of whack with easy-to-craft super-crops
+This Edition is also an effort to prevent the GMO Farming mod from totally throwing the game out of whack with easy-to-craft super-crops

 Fortitude Level Requirement | Living off the Land Level | Adjustment :---: | :---: | ---